top of page

 The Role of Genetics

 Your natural tooth colour is largely determined by your genetics.
 Some people have naturally whiter teeth, while others may have a slight yellow or grey tint.
 These genetic traits, combined with lifestyle factors, influence your teeth's overall shade.
+Genetics also affects the thickness and translucency of your enamel, which can make teeth appear lighter or darker.
+Even the shape and surface texture of your teeth—both influenced by genetics—can impact how light reflects off them, altering their visible colour.

 Aging and Tooth Colour